andrewhosack/SeeYouInColombia/src/pages/learnspanish/index.md

       text: >
         Would you prefer to be taught in English, or do you want to be taught in Spanish?
 We offer both methods of learning depending on your spanish level and what exactly you would like to improve.
         There are four main components to focus on when you're learning a new language, Reading, Hearing, Writing, and Speaking!
+      button2Text: Purchase Options
+      button2Link: /learnspanish/purchase
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their